-A principal manages an elementary, middle or secondary school and is responsible for everything that goes on inside of it.
-Also called a school administrator, he or she establishes educational goals for his or her school and makes sure the teachers and staff meet them.
+Principals manage elementary, middle, or secondary schools and are responsible for everything that goes on in them.
+Also called school administrators, they establish educational goals for their schools and make sure teachers and staff meet them.

 It is the principal's job to represent the school within the school district and the community at large.
 He or she may delegate some duties to one or more assistant principals.

 Principal Duties & Responsibilities

 This job generally requires the ability to do the following work: